cminyard/gensio/README.rst

 serial port.

-You can discover if a gensio (or any of its children) is a serial port by calling ``gensio_to_sergensio()``.
-If that returns NULL, it is not a sergensio and none of it's children are sergensios.
-If it returns non-NULL, it returns the sergensio object for you to use.
-Note that the gensio returned by ``sergensio_to_gensio()`` will be the one passed in to ``gensio_to_sergensio()``, not necessarily the gensio that sergensio is directly associated with.
+You can discover if a gensio (or any of its children) is a serial port by calling ``gensio_is_serial()``.
+If that returns false, it is not capable of serial operation.
+If it returns true, it can.

-A sergensio may be a client, meaning that it can set serial settings, or it may be a server, meaning that it will receive serial settings from the other end of the connection.
+A serial gensio may be a client, meaning that it can set serial settings, or it may be a server, meaning that it will receive serial settings from the other end of the connection.

-Most sergensios are client only: serialdev (normal serial port), ipmisol, and stdio accepter.
+Most serial gensios are client only: serialdev (normal serial port), ipmisol, and stdio accepter.
 Currently only telnet has both client and server capabilities.